sunxfancy/zeroerr/Readme.en.md

 Logging information can have customized category and only display one categroy based on your assertion or configuration

 11. Logging for Unit Testing
-You can use a correct logging result as your unit testing comparsion.
-So you just need to manually verify your log once and setup it as baseline comparsion.
-The unit testing framework will use that as the result to verify unit testing
+You can use a correct logging result as your unit testing golden file.
+So you just need to manually verify your log once and save it.
+The unit testing framework will use the golden file to verify your unit testing result.

 12. Structured Logging
-We can support output structured information directly into plain text, json, logfmt, or other custom format
+We can support output structured information directly into plain text or lisp format (json, logfmt, or other custom format should be the next step to support)

 13. Automatic Tracing with logging
 While logging at the end, we can record the time consuming for this function.